gowthamk/RGTxnPaper/popl-rebuttal.md

   algorithm, and added an example to Sec.
 5.2 to demonstrate how exactly the encoding works.

+- We added the following note to the end of the first paragraph of Sec.
+3 to address reviewer C's comment about heap manipulating
+  programs: "Our language ensures that all effectful actions are encapsulated within database commands, and that all shared state among processes are only manipulated via transactions and its supported operations.
+In particular, we do not consider programs in which objects resident on e.g., the OCaml heap are concurrently manipulated by OCaml expressions as well as database actions."

 #### Bind Theorem and Proof ####

 Theorem: